ehabghab/readme/README.md

 # Millisampler Logs
 This repo contains a portion of the dataset (1-hour) collected by Millisampler tool to characterize data centers traffic at 1ms time-scale.
 Please cite our IMC 2022 paper if you use this dataset:

+Ehab Ghabashneh, Yimeng Zhao, Cristian Lumezanu, Neil Spring, Srikanth Sundaresan, and Sanjay Rao.
+2022.
+A microscopic view of bursts, buffer contention, and loss in data centers.
+In Proceedings of the 22nd ACM Internet Measurement Conference (IMC '22).
+Association for Computing Machinery, New York, NY, USA, 567–580.

 [![doi](https://img.shields.io/badge/DOI-10.1145%2F3517745.3561430-brightgreen)](https://dl.acm.org/doi/abs/10.1145/3517745.3561430)

 ## Filename Convention
 We used the following convetion to name the log files: